 - Whisk to combine.

-- Cook on LOW for 2 to 3 hours or on HIGH for 45 minutes to 1 hour.
+- Cook the crockpot hot chocolate on LOW for 2 to 3 hours or on HIGH for 45 minutes to 1 hour.
 Whisk occasionally to make sure the chocolate isn’t sticking.

 - Serve and ENJOY!

 - Alcohol.
-Crockpot hot chocolate with alcohol would make a scrumptious treat!
-I’d recommend either Baileys Irish cream or Frangelico hazelnut liqueur.
+Crockpot hot chocolate with alcohol would make a scrumptious adult beverage!
+I’d recommend Baileys Irish cream, peppermint schnapps, Kahlua, or Frangelico hazelnut liqueur.
 YUM!

 - Coffee.
 Mix hot chocolate and coffee together to create a drink called café mocha.
 Add a shot of espresso or a pour of strongly brewed coffee to your cup, then top with as much hot chocolate as you like.
 We have this every Christmas morning, and it’s divine.